rdkcentral/firebolt-apis/requirements/specifications/lifecycle/index.md

 A Firebolt app, once running, **MUST** be in one of several states and **MUST NOT** be in more than one state at a time.

+As an app changes states, events are dispatched notifying the app of it's current and previous state.
+These events are for reacting to each state.

+For information on *influencing* state transitions, see [State Transitions](#3-lifecycle-state-transitions).

 ![Lifecycle States](../../images/specifications/lifecycle/lifecycle-states.png)